Hold404/cef-template/README.md

 cef_browser_execute(playerid, "window.showInterface('Test')");
 ```

 Download our include in the latest release, replace the default one with it, and you can use the functions in the way above.
+(Also, you can use default `cef.on` etc.)

 ## 📑 Notes